SansGuidon/bookmarks/README.md

 * [Keith Cirkel](https://www.keithcirkel.co.uk/why-we-should-stop-using-grunt/) - (2014) Why we should stop using Grunt & Gulp
 * [svaarala/duktape](https://github.com/svaarala/duktape) - Duktape : embeddable Javascript engine with a focus on portability and compact footprint
 * [Una Kravets](http://youmightnotneedjs.com/) - You Might Not Need JavaScript
+* [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Curated collection of useful Javascript snippets that you can understand in 30 seconds or less.

 ## Lisp
 * [L(λ)THW](http://learnlispthehardway.org/) - Learn Lisp The Hard Way